 Rhetoric and Discourse

-In the department, Cram teaches courses in: gender, sexuality & space; outlaw bodies and political style; rhetoric & the body; queer geographies.
+In the department, Dr. Cram teaches undergraduate courses and graduate seminars in: gender, sexuality, and space; movements, protest, and resistance; rhetoric and the body; queer geographies; place, power, and public culture.

 Jiyeon Kang’s academic interests include online activism, youth culture, vernacular rhetoric, and globalization.